Ocisra/libft-detect/README.md

-A shared really simple shared library to detect filetypes a bit more precisely than what `std::filesystem` can do.
+A really simple shared library to detect filetypes a bit more precisely than what `std::filesystem` can do.

 Look at `test/main.cpp` to see how to use